 Moreover, while the injections themselves reportedly cause only mild discomfort, and most patients have virtually no downtime after the treatment, there are also significant reports of short-term problems for some.
-These include everything from swelling, redness, and full-body hives to dizziness, sweating, fainting, fever, diarrhea, unexpected menstrual bleeding, and even one report of a woman who lost all her hair following treatment.
+These include everything from swelling, redness, and full-body hives to dizziness, sweating, fainting, fever, diarrhea, unexpected menstrual bleeding, and even one report of a woman who lost all their hair following treatment.

 Narins says lumps and bruising are also common, as well as the possibility of "granulomas" -- lumps under the skin that can require surgery to remove.

 While the ingredients used in the injections have not yet been approved by the FDA, compounding pharmacies are subject to certain compliance principles and can be held responsible for the drugs they produce, according to Steve Silverman, assistant director of the Office of Compliance at the FDA's Center for Drug Evaluation and Research.